-There is a $10.70 application fee for the random drawing (held in September on a date yet to be determined) to purchase one of 86 licenses (26 antlered, 60 antlerless).
+There is a $10.70 application fee for the random drawing (held on August 16th at 2:00 at the Elk County Visitor's Center) to purchase one of 108 licenses (27 antlered, 81 antlerless).
 Nonresidents have an equal opportunity in the drawing.
 If drawn, a Pennsylvania resident may purchase an elk license for $25; nonresidents $250.
 Individuals drawn for an antlered license are not eligible to apply again for five license years; this does not apply to individuals drawn for an antlerless license.
 Successful applicants must obtain a Pennsylvania general hunting license for the appropriate license year.
-Details about the drawing will be published on this website in the Newsroom when they become available in September.
+Details about the drawing will be published on this website in the Newsroom when they become available in August.

 Unsuccessful applicants will earn preference points for future drawings.
 In order to participate in the preference system, an applicant must provide a Social Security Number.
 If you don't have a Social Security Number, call the PGC at (717) 787-2084 for an alternate method.

 Elk are large animals.
 An adult bull may weigh 600-1,000 pounds and an adult cow may weigh 400-600 pounds.
 Part of your hunt plan should include how to field-dress and move the animal from the kill site to your vehicle and on to the check station.
 Regulations prohibit the use of motorized vehicles, including ATVs on state-owned property, with few exceptions.
 The animal may be skinned and quartered and packed out by horses or mules or on pack boards.
 Hunters should bring plenty of help.
 Any number of unlicensed persons may accompany hunters as long as they wear the required fluorescent orange and do not participate in the hunt itself or carry a firearm.
 Persons just accompanying an elk hunter are not required to have an elk guide permit.